 Utah has its own Controlled Substance Act that puts drugs into 5 “schedules” like most states.
-Schedules one and two are the most dangerous and three through five decrease in severity of possible addiction or harm.
+Schedules one and two are the most dangerous and three through five decreases in the severity of possible addiction or harm.

 If you are in possession of a schedule two substance, you must have a valid legal prescription.
 Possession of a Schedule one and two controlled substance (without a prescription) is a 3rd-degree felony.
 This sentence gives the judge the ability to sentence you to up to 5 years in prison and up to $5,000 in fines for a first offense.
 The amount of illegal substance you were found with, will determine whether or not you are charged with simple possession or possession with intent to distribute.
 In Utah, if you are found guilty of Possession With Intent to Distribute your charge becomes a second-degree felony.
 A second-degree felony is punishable by up to a maximum of 15 years in prison.